hasura/react-apollo-todo/README.md

 A very common way of using refetchQueries is to import queries defined for other components to make sure that those components will be updated:

+withApollo HOC

+To update the client state after a mutation, we have three options:

+Refetch queries that could be affected by the mutation Manually update the client state based on the mutation result Use GraphQL subscriptions to notify us about updates

+Optimistic UI for smooth rendering without delay

 ## Public todos / Online member count

 # Adding Authentication